Northwestern vs. DePaul College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Northwestern Performance Insights

-- The Wildcats are outscoring opponents by 8.7 points per game with a +78 scoring differential overall.
-They put up 75.6 points per game (168th in college basketball) and give up 66.9 per outing (88th in college basketball).
+- The Wildcats average 75.6 points per game (168th in college basketball) while allowing 66.9 per outing (88th in college basketball).
+They have a +78 scoring differential overall and outscore opponents by 8.7 points per game.

-- Northwestern comes up short in the rebound battle by an average of 2.6 boards.
-It is recording 30.4 rebounds per game (351st in college basketball) compared to its opponents' 33 per outing.
+- The 30.4 rebounds per game Northwestern averages rank 351st in college basketball, and are 2.6 fewer than the 33 its opponents collect per contest.

-- Northwestern makes 7.4 three-pointers per game (189th in college basketball) compared to its opponents' 7.6.
-It shoots 36.6% from deep while its opponents hit 35.1% from long range.
+- Northwestern hits 7.4 three-pointers per game (189th in college basketball), while its opponents have made 7.6 on average.

-- Northwestern has committed 6.7 fewer turnovers per game than its opponents, averaging eight (fourth in college basketball play) while forcing 14.7 (48th in college basketball).
+- Northwestern has had fewer turnovers than its opponents this season, committing eight per game (fourth in college basketball play) while forcing 14.7 (48th in college basketball).

 DePaul Performance Insights

-- The Blue Demons have been outscored by 7.6 points per game (posting 71 points per game, 267th in college basketball, while conceding 78.6 per outing, 327th in college basketball) and have a -68 scoring differential.
+- The Blue Demons' -68 scoring differential (being outscored by 7.6 points per game) is a result of putting up 71 points per game (267th in college basketball) while giving up 78.6 per contest (327th in college basketball).

+- DePaul grabs 31.2 rebounds per game (347th in college basketball) while allowing 36 per contest to opponents.
+It is outrebounded by 4.8 boards per game.

-- DePaul ranks 347th in college basketball at 31.2 rebounds per game.
-That's 4.8 fewer than the 36 its opponents average.
+- DePaul knocks down 7.4 three-pointers per game (189th in college basketball) at a 38.5% rate (36th in college basketball), compared to the 7.1 its opponents make, shooting 36% from deep.

-- DePaul hits 7.4 three-pointers per game (189th in college basketball), while its opponents have made 7.1 on average.
+- DePaul loses the turnover battle by 2.8 per game, committing 14 (320th in college basketball) while its opponents average 11.2.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.